-Leigh Academies Trust is the Admissions Authority of the Academy.
-Applications for places will be made in accordance with London Borough of Bexley's co-ordinated admissions scheme and timetable.
-Although the process of admissions is managed by the Local Authority on behalf of the school, the Governing Body is responsible for decisions relating to admissions to the school.
+Leigh Academies Trust (LAT) is the Admissions Authority of the Academy.
+Applications for places will be made in accordance with the London Borough of Bexley's co-ordinated admissions scheme and timetable.

-Admission Number
+Admission number

-Leigh Stationers' Primary Academy has an agreed Published Admission Number (PAN) of 30 pupils for entry in reception.
-The Academy will accordingly admit at least 30 pupils in the relevant age group each year if sufficient applications are received.
+Leigh Stationers' Primary Academy has a Published Admission Number (PAN) of 30 students.
+The academy will accordingly admit up to 30 students in the relevant age group each year if sufficient applications are received.
 All applicants will be admitted if 30 or fewer apply.

-Oversubscription Criteria
+Oversubscription criteria

-If the Academy is oversubscribed, after the admission of pupils with an Education, Health and Care Plan where the Academy is named in the Statement or Plan, priority for admission will be given to those children who meet the criteria set out below, in priority order.
+If the Academy is oversubscribed, after the admission of pupils with an Education, Health and Care Plan where the Academy is named in the Plan, priority for admission will be given to those children who meet the criteria set out below, in priority order.

-1. Children in Care and previously Looked-After Children
+1. Children in Care and previously Looked After Children

-A Child in Care is a child who is (a) in the care of a Local Authority or (b) being provided with accommodation by a Local Authority in the exercise of their Social Care functions (Section 22(1) of the Children's Act 1989).
-A previously looked After Child is a child who was adopted or subject to a residence order, or special guardianship order, immediately following having been "Looked After".

-The highest priority must be given, unless otherwise provided in this Code, to looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangement order or special guardianship order).
-All references to previously looked after children in this Code means such children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a academy.
+A previously looked after child means children who were adopted (or subject to child arrangements orders or special guardianship orders) immediately following having been looked after and those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-2. Sibling(s)
+2. Sibling

-Siblings of children who will be attending Eastcote Primary Academy at the time the child is due for admission to the academy.
-For this criterion sibling means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters.
+Students whose sibling(s) currently attends the academy and will continue to do so at the time of entry.
+For this criterion brother or sister means children who live as brother and sister in the same house, including natural brothers or sisters, adopted siblings, step brothers or sisters, foster brothers or sisters.
 Children residing in the same households as part of an extended family, such as cousins, will not be treated as siblings.
-If siblings from multiple births (twins, triplets, etc.) apply for the Academy and the Academy would reach its Published Admission Number (PAN) after admitting one or more, but before admitting all of those siblings, the Academy will offer a place to each of the siblings, even if doing so takes the Academy above its PAN.
-If the admissions are to Year R, and so result in a breach of class size legislation, the additional pupil(s) will be treated as "excepted" for a period of one year, in line with the School Admission Code.
+If siblings from multiple births (twins, triplets, etc.) apply to the academy and the academy would reach its PAN after admitting one or more, but before admitting all of those siblings, the academy will offer a place to each of the siblings, even if doing so takes the academy above its PAN.
+If the admissions are to Year R, and so result in a breach of class size legislation, the additional pupil(s) will be treated as "excepted" for a period of one year, in line with the academy Admission Code.
+The academy reserves the right to ask for proof of relationship.

-3. Child of a staff member
+3. Children of Leigh Stationers' Primary Academy

 The son or daughter of a member of staff who has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, or who has been recruited to fill a vacant post at the academy for which there is a demonstrable skill shortage.

-For this criteria son or daughter means a child who lives in the same house as the member of staff, including a natural son or daughter, an adopted child, stepson or daughter, or foster child.
-Children residing in the same households as part of an extended family, such as cousins, will not be eligible under this criterion.
-If children come from multiple births (twins, triplets, etc.) and the Academy would reach its Published Admission Number (PAN) after admitting one or more, but before admitting all of those children, the Academy will offer a place to each of the children, even if doing so takes the academy above its PAN.
-If the admissions are to Year R, and so result in a breach of class size legislation, the additional pupil(s) will be treated as "excepted" for a period of one year, in line with the School Admission Code.
+In this criteria son or daughter means a child who lives in the same house as the member of staff and is their natural son or daughter, step child, or fostered or adopted child.